flexera-public/policy_templates/operational/fnms/schedule_fnms_reports_on_premise/README.md

-# Schedule Flexnet Manager Report - Cloud
+# Schedule Flexnet Manager Report - On Premise

 ## What it does

-This policy runs on the Flexnet Manager Cloud instance and will run a FlexNet Manager report (Custom view) and send the result via email.
+This policy runs on the Flexnet Manager On Premise instance and will run a FlexNet Manager report (Custom view) and send the result via email.
 The policy is a report only policy, no action is taken during the Policy Escalation.

 The report / Mail output looks like this: